The Restaurant Marco Pierre White: Restaurant critics

 Michael Winner visited the restaurant a couple of days after opening for The Times while dining with Michael Caine.
 Winner found that the hotel's entrance to the restaurant was still under refurbishment, and that the service was sub par with items being dropped by their waiter.
 Once the food began to arrive, his opinion changed immediately with a dish of vichyssoise with oysters and caviar showing that White was "on brilliant form".
 He called his main course of pot roasted pork accompanied by a cuvée vegetables and potatoes with parsley, "as good a main course as I have ever eaten, and I had the sense to be born to extremely rich parents, who kept me gloriously fed from childhood."
 He called the desserts "to die for", and stole Caine's dessert to eat in addition to his own.
 John Lanchester dined there for The Guardian, on the second night following the opening, but complained of the cost of the meal, which at £60 for three courses including cover charge and VAT, he thought made it the most expensive in London.
 He said that the starter of ravioli of seafood with sauce vierge was "good but not dumbfounding", while the lobster salad suffered from the lobster being slightly chewy.
 He called both main courses "the business".
-They were a saddle of rabbit served with a herb risotto, leeks, asparagus and a rosemary au jus.
+They were a saddle of rabbit served with a herb risotto, leeks, asparagus and a rosemary jus.
 The other course was ham wrapped sweetbreads served with braised lettuce and cep confit, which he added were "stupendously good".
 He referred to the desserts as "red-fruit heaven".